-Christmas is here, and you are probably looking to gift a Windows 8 tablet to someone, or, why not, to buy it for yourself.
-This time, we put the Toshiba Encore and the Dell Venue 8 Pro to the fight.
+If you are looking to gift a Windows 10, 8 tablet to someone, or, why not, buy it for yourself, you’ve come to the right place.
+In this post, we’ll put the Toshiba Encore and the Dell Venue 8 Pro to the fight.

-You are probably looking to buy a Windows 8 tablet this holiday season, but you are not sure what to choose.
-To help you with that, we have create the “What Windows 8 Tablet to buy This Holiday? ” guide that I gladly recommend it to you.
-This time, we are comparing the 8 inch Windows 8 tablets Toshiba Encore and the Dell Venue 8 Pro.
+You are probably looking to buy a Windows 10, 8 tablet these days, but you are not sure what to choose.
+To help you with that, we have create the “What Windows 10, 8 Tablet to buy today?” guide that I gladly recommend it to you.
+This time, we are comparing the 8 inch Windows 10, 8 tablets Toshiba Encore and the Dell Venue 8 Pro.
 In the past, we have compared others, as follows:

 - Lenovo Miix 2 vs Acer W4: The 8-inch Windows 8.1 Battle

 - Toshiba Encore vs Lenovo Miix2: Specs Comparison

 - Dell Venue 8 Pro VS Lenovo Miix 2: Who Wins?

 Toshiba Encore vs Dell Venue 8 Pro: specs battle

 Before getting down to the specs, what you need to know is that by buying a new Windows 10, 8 tablet, you will get a $25 gift card that you will be able to use in the Windows Store only.

 We have worked for the past 6 months on building a new review system on how we produce content.
 Using it, we have subsequently redone most of our articles to provide actual hands-on expertise on the guides we made.

 For more details you can read how we test, review, and rate at WindowsReport.